- 2015 Hugh Durham Award Finalist for top mid-major coach

 - Tied for first All-Time among America East coaches with five league titles

-Will Brown just wrapped up his 14th season as the University at Albany's men's basketball head coach.
-Brown, the longest tenured coach in the America East Conference, has led the program to five conference championships, five NCAA Tournament appearances, a CollegeInsider.com CIT Postseason Tournament appearance, and an unparalleled success in the classroom.
+Will Brown just wrapped up his 15th season overall as the University at Albany's men's basketball head coach, after spending one season in an interim capacity.
+Brown, the longest tenured coach in the America East Conference, has led the program to five conference championships, five NCAA Tournament appearances, a CollegeInsider.com CIT Postseason Tournament appearance, CBI Postseason appearance and an unparalleled success in the classroom.

 2014-15 was an unprecedented season for the Great Danes, earning their best Division I winning percentage (24-9, .727) and tying their highest win total.
 UAlbany went 15-1 in America East Conference play and 8-0 on the road to earn its second regular season title and No. 1 seed in the league tournament.
 Playing all three conference postseason games in the confines of SEFCU Arena, Brown earned his third consecutive and fifth overall America East Tournament title, 51-50 over Stony Brook.
 Peter Hooley hit a last-second three from the top of the key for the victory.
 The Danes continued on to Columbus, Ohio in the East Regional to face No. 3 seed Oklahoma as the 14-seed in the NCAA Second Round.
 UAlbany fell 69-60 in its fifth Division I NCAA Tournament appearance.